Continuous integration for Django projects

 Create a Django app

 Django Girls offers a great tutorial on the Django framework.
-We’ll start off with a blog application that is the result of completing the Django Girls tutorial and setup CircleCI for it.
-For the database, we’ll use a flat file: .sqlite
+You will use the Django Girls tutorial to create a blog application and then set up CircleCI for it.
+For the database, you’ll use a flat file: .sqlite

 .